vinniefalco/LuaBridge/README.md

 Both data and properties can be marked as _read-only_ at the time of registration.
 This is different from `const`; the values of these objects can be modified on the C++ side, but Lua scripts cannot change them.
-For brevity of exposition, in the examples that follow the C++ code samples assume that a `using namespace luabridge` declaration is in effect.
-A code sample is either C++ or Lua, depending on the context.
+Code samples that follow are in C++ or Lua, depending on context.
+For brevity of exposition code samples in C++ assume the traditional variable `lua_State* L` is defined, and that a `using namespace luabridge` using-directive is in effect.

 ### Namespaces